-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of all three nominees for director, "For" each of the amendments to our fundamental policies, "For" authorization to offer long-term rights, including warrants, to stockholders to purchase shares of our common stock and "For" ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending September 30, 2008.
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of all four nominees for director, and "For" Proposals 2 and 3.
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.